David W. Bates: Advisory activities

 Bates has served as the chair of the Food and Drug Administration Safety and Innovation Act workgroup and the board chair of the Board of the American Medical Informatics Association.
-He served as the external program lead for research in the World Health Organization's Alliance for Patient Safety from 2006-2015 and was a member of the U.S.'s HIT Policy Committee through 2016.
+He served as the external program lead for research in the World Health Organization's Alliance for Patient Safety from 2006 to 2015 and was a member of the U.S.'s HIT Policy Committee through 2016.
 In addition, Bates was the president of the International Society for Quality in Healthcare.